Allaway11/uci-heart-failure/README.md

 }
 ```

-or send a curl request e.g.:
+or send a curl request from the root of the repo e.g.:
 ```bash
 curl -X POST --header "Content-Type: application/json" -d @data/test_post_request.json http://localhost:8000/predict
 ```